LEARN MORE

 Exposure means a chance or situation where your body is exposed to the risk of catching HIV.

-Adult PrEP works whatever your age, gender or sexuality.
+Adult PrEP works for everyone, whatever your age, gender or sexuality.

 You should consider taking PrEP:

-- If you had an STI in the last year.
+• If you have had an STI in the last year.

-- If your partner is living with HIV and not on treatment.
-(An undetectable viral load has no risk of HIV transmission).
+• If your partner is living with HIV and not on treatment or not taking their treatment daily as prescribed.
+(An undetectable viral load has no risk of HIV transmission.)

 PrEP is now available free at over 2000 hospitals and clinics across South Africa and more facilities will be added.
 Please check at your nearest health facility.